HVAC contractors in

 Licensing Requirements

-New Jersey requires HVAC contractors to hold a Home Improvement Contractor license through the Division of Consumer Affairs.
-Must pass written exam, provide proof of liability insurance, and maintain $20,000 surety bond.
-Refrigeration work requires EPA Section 608 certification.
-License renewal required every 2 years with continuing education.
+New Jersey requires HVAC contractors to hold a Home Improvement Contractor (HIC) license through the Division of Consumer Affairs.
+Must pass written examination, provide proof of insurance, and post $20,000 surety bond.
+Technicians need EPA Section 608 certification for refrigerant handling.
+License renewal every two years with continuing education requirements.

 Permit Requirements